leonardomilv3/leonardomilv3/README.md

 ## About me

 - Born and raised in Brasilia, Brazil.
-- Estudying Software Engineering at Brasilia University (UnB), currently in the fourth semester.
+- Estudying Software Engineering at Brasilia University (UnB), currently in the 4th semester.
 - Looking to collaborate in open source code.

 ## What I know